Unifying Common Signal Analyses with Instantaneous Time-Frequency Atoms: Examples

 \subsection{Summary}

 In all these examples, there is at least one analysis that has an associated IS which perfectly estimates the true IS.
 Thus, demonstrating that if components are identified correctly, one can provide an exact time-frequency localization.
-Except for the unit impulse signal, the monocomponent analysis always produced a perfect estimate of the IS because with the exception of the unit impulse signal, all examples were monocomponent AM--FM signals.
+The monocomponent analysis always produced a perfect estimate of the IS because with the exception of the unit impulse signal, all examples were monocomponent AM--FM signals.
 More generally, when the template is well matched to the signal synthesis, the estimated IS was generally better than if the template is not well matched.
 Additionally, when the template is not matched to the signal synthesis, all analyses spread energy across the time-frequency plane with varying degrees of localization.

 As noted in Section \ref{sec:ISA}, an infinite number of instantaneous spectra and parameter sets map to the same signal with \eqref{eq:HSintOmega}.
 Therefore, one cannot use $z(t)$ to help choose among the parameter sets and thus some criterion is required in order to obtain the true IS.
 As pointed out by Ville, ``The instantaneous spectrum may only be determined, physically, to some approximation.
 But another question is presented to us: approximation \textit{to what}?\cite{ville}''.
-With the ISA framework comes a means to synthesize the true IS and quantify the approximation error with the estimated IS through
+This is illustrated with the sinusoidal AM example where the ``correct'' IS is tied to the parameter set used to synthesize the signal.
+Moreover, with knowledge of ground truth (i.e.~the component set used for signal synthesis), the ISA framework provides a means to construct the true IS and quantify the approximation error of the estimated IS through

 where $\hat{\mathcal{S}}(t,\omega)$ is an IS estimate as in Figure \ref{fig:ISAsummary}.
-Note that such a comparison is usually even not considered in the usual treatment of time-frequency analysis, because most analyses do not specify the true (synthesis) IS.
+Note that such a comparison is not considered in the usual treatment of time-frequency analysis, because most analyses do not specify the true (synthesis) IS.
 Moreover, as we have shown, an IS estimate can come from any of the common analyses or from a different analysis.